Forms and Fact Sheets - Planning and Building

 In 2016, the NSW Government introduced fire safety reforms under the Environmental Planning and Assessment Amendment (Fire Safety and Building Certification) Regulation 2017.

-This regulation requires a building owner to issue a:
+This regulation requires a building owner to issue an:

-• fire safety certificate (for fire safety measures installed as part of new building work); and
+• fire safety certificate (for new/modified fire safety measures installed as part of new building work).

-Copies of the approved forms and further information is available from NSW Department of Planning, Industry and Environment.
+Copies of the approved forms and further fire safety certification information is available from the NSW Department of Planning website.

 Alternatively, Council can email copies of the approved forms on request.

-The completed annual fire safety statement, with fire safety schedule, requires invoice payment and each year needs to be submitted to:
+The completed annual fire safety statement (AFSS), and fire safety schedule for the building, is to be submitted every year to:

 For any additional information please contact Council's Customer Service Team on 9725 0222.